 Premature ejaculation takes place when the duration of sexual intercourse cannot be controlled, and the repeated intercourse is slightly longer than the first one.

-Premature ejaculation may be normal, common occurrence; e.g., the very first sexual intercourse, the first intercourse with a new partner, or due to a long-term lack of sex or masturbation.
+Premature ejaculation may be a normal, common occurrence; e.g., the very first sexual intercourse, the first intercourse with a new partner, or due to a long-term lack of sex or masturbation.

 Premature ejaculation can be classified as both primary and secondary (acquired).